Kgosi Mampuru prison: 2017: riot

 A prison warden and an inmate were injured during a prison riot in July 2017, after prisoners' concerns over delays in processing parole applications, poor food, overcrowding and violence by wardens were sent in a memorandum to the justice minister Michael Masutha, who had been Minister of Justice and Correctional Services since 2014.

 Composition

 The complex comprises six correctional centres, and includes a women's prison and Pretoria Local Prison.

 The remand centre is in the front of the facility.
 The supermax prison, now known as C Max and on the site of the former death row, is in the centre of the facility, on the lee of a hill.

 C Max

 C Max is the maximum security division of the prison.
 It is run by the South African Department of Correctional Services.
 The division is specifically designed for violent and disruptive prisoners who have been classified as dangerous in terms of the South African Criminal Procedure Act.
 Prisoners are kept in solitary confinement for 23 hours of each day out and specialized equipment, such as electric shields, are used by the prison guards.
-It consists of two rows of fifty cells each.